Beyond Log Likelihood: Probability-Based Objectives for Supervised Fine-Tuning across the Model Capability Continuum: Theoretical Analysis

 During SFT we minimize the empirical objective

 where \(f:[0,1]\to\mathbb{R}\) is differentiable and decreasing in $p$.
 Our theoretical analysis mainly relies on the following assumption about the two ends of the continuum:

-\begin{assumption}[Model-Capability Assumption] We make the following assumptions about data capability in the Model-Strong and Model-Weak ends: \begin{itemize}[leftmargin=2em, labelsep=0.5em] \item \textbf{Model-Weak.} In the MW end, we assume that model predictions are uniform over the vocabulary $V$.
+\begin{assumption}[Model-Capability Assumption] We make the following assumptions about model capability in the Model-Strong and Model-Weak ends: \begin{itemize}[leftmargin=2em, labelsep=0.5em] \item \textbf{Model-Weak.} In the MW end, we assume that model predictions are uniform over the vocabulary $V$, where $2/V<0.55$.

 \item \textbf{Model-Strong.} In the MS end, we assume that for any given $x$, $\Pr_{y^*, \tilde{y}} \left[(p_{y^*} + p_{\tilde{y}}) \geq 0.55 \right] \geq K$ with $K \geq 0.70$. \end{itemize} \end{assumption}